DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Closed captions and subtitles are similar in presentation but different in use.
-Both are used for showing the text of spoken words or sounds on screen.
+Both show the text of spoken words or sounds on screen.

 This is not to be confused with graphics like MOGRT templates or other kinds of text that will appear on screen.

-This article will explain the differences between closed captions and subtitles as well as how to create, edit, import, and export closed captions and subtitles from Premiere Pro.
+This article will explain the differences between closed captions and subtitles and how to create, edit, import, and export closed captions and subtitles from Premiere Pro.

 If you’re new to Premiere Pro, I suggest you first look at Best Free Beginner Tutorials For Learning Premiere Pro Fast.